sudo-labs/react-workshop/src/v1/README.md

-# First version of Todo list application
+# Version 1 of workshop content
+Starting point for the React workshop